roshanlulu/roshanlulu.github.io/_posts/2017-05-16-My-first-look-at-Big-Data.md

 ---
 layout: post
-title:  "First look at Big Data"
+title:  "My first look at Big Data"
 ---

 My notes on the first look at AWS(EC2, S3), Hadoop and Spark (getting through the installations and login)